raspberrypilearning/silly-eyes/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-You can also make the project do something when you click on the Stage.</div>
+You can also make the project do something when you click on the Stage.
 <div>
 ![Stage with graphic effects](images/stage-effects.png)
 </div>